andrewhe-princeton/16-Bit-CPU/README.md

-16-Bit CPU

-This repository contains the design and implementation of a 16-bit CPU
+This repository contains the design and implementation of a RISC 16-bit CPU

 The CPU is built using digital logic components and follows a von Neumann architecture.